 We also don't use agave nectar because it contains more fructose than any other common sweetener, including high fructose corn syrup.

-We do use coconut palm sugar, pure maple syrup, maple sugar, dates and date sugar.
-We also use honey in some of our products.
+We do use coconut palm sugar, pure maple syrup, maple sugar and dates.

 Organic coconut palm sugar